 Reward - The reward is the end goal

-Once a new pattern of behaviour becomes fully entrenched in our brain as a routine, we no longer need to feel motivated to take action.
+Once a new pattern of behavior becomes fully entrenched in our brain as a routine, we no longer need to feel motivated to take action.
 We don’t even need to be fully aware of everything we’re doing; when you encounter the cue, the habit takes over.

 Changing your routine is difficult, but it’s essential to stick with it.
-At first, you’ll have to make a conscious, motivated effort to switch up your behaviours.
+At first, you’ll have to make a conscious, motivated effort to switch up your behaviors.
 Over time, as your new routine becomes more deeply connected, the process will become automatic, and you will have built a new healthy behaviour.

 Our clients have the ability to work with multiple coaches to develop their unique and goal-specific sustainable health plan to optimise their performance, health and longevity.
 What does that look like for you?
 Watching your grandchildren grow up?
 Achieving a new personal record in the gym?
 Just feeling as good as you possibly can each day?